minetest/contentdb/app/flatpages/policy_and_guidance.md

 community.
 To help with this, there are a few rules to improve the quality of the listings and to combat abuse.

-* No inappropriate content.
+* No inappropriate content. <sup>2.1</sup>
-* Content must be playable/useful, but not necessarily finished.
+* Content must be playable/useful, but not necessarily finished. <sup>2.2</sup>
-* Don't use the name of another mod unless your mod is a fork or reimplementation.
+* Don't use the name of another mod unless your mod is a fork or reimplementation. <sup>3</sup>
-* Licenses must allow derivatives, redistribution, and must not discriminate.
+* Licenses must allow derivatives, redistribution, and must not discriminate. <sup>4</sup>
-* Don't put promotions are advertisements in package listings, except for donation and personal website links which are permitted in the long description.
+* Don't put promotions or advertisements in package listings, except for donation and personal website links which are permitted in the long description. <sup>5</sup>
+* The ContentDB admin reserves the right to remove packages for any reason, including ones not covered by this document, and to ban users who abuse this service. <sup>1</sup>

 ## 1. General

-It is not permitted to submit abusive, obscene, vulgar, slanderous, hateful, threatening, sexually-orientated or any material that may violate any laws be it of your country, the country where "Content DB” is hosted or International Law.

 The ContentDB admin reserves the right to remove packages for any reason, including ones not covered by this document, and to ban users who abuse this service.